How to get started as a casino affiliate

 6. Iterate on messaging and channels, then scale validated tactics.

-Performance optimisation and scaling considerations
+Performance optimization and scaling considerations

 Scaling requires disciplined processes.
 Use audience segmentation and personalization to increase relevance as volume grows.
 Allocate incremental budgets to channels that have proven ROI in test phases rather than making large jumps based on assumptions.